-The SENCO and Assistant SENCO, will be the keyworkers for all students within school who have an Education Health and Care Plan.
+The SENCO, will be the keyworkers for all students within school who have an Education Health and Care Plan.
 They are also keyworkers for some students who have greater Special Educational Needs and therefore require an extensive SEND Support Plan, but do not have an EHCP.
 LSAs and Year Managers are keyworkers for all other students who are on the SEND register.

 Who are the SEND team?

 Mrs Whitehead – Assistant Head teacher – Designated teacher for Child Protection/SENCO link